Russell County High School: Academics

-Russell County High School is a Title I high school, meaning the school receives federal funding.
+Russell County High School is a Title I high school, meaning it receives federal funding.

 Niche gives Russell County High School a C+ in academics.
 For state test scores, RCHS scores a low 42% in reading proficiency.
 (The percentage is students who scored at or above average on their state testing scores.)
-For the Math Proficiency, Russell County High scored 37%.
+In math proficiency, the school scored 37%.

-Since RCHS offers College Prep Courses (AP/Pre-AP), they are graded on the proficiency for the students in those advanced classes.
-The number of students who are enrolled in AP classes is 1% of the whole student body.
-The number of students in RCHS that are enrolled in AP Math and/or AP Science are below 1%.
+Since RCHS offers college prep courses (AP/Pre-AP), they are graded on the proficiency for the students in those advanced classes.
+The number of students who are enrolled in AP classes is 1% of the student body.
+The number of students in RCHS enrolled in AP Math and/or AP Science is below 1%.

-The average SAT score for Russell County is 840 which is below the state average of 1127.
+The average SAT score for Russell County is 840, which is below the state average of 1127.
 For SAT Math, the average score is 410, and Verbal is 430.
 The average ACT score for Math is 20, which is below the state average of 27.1.
 The average ACT score for Reading is 23, which is also below the state average of 27.4.
 The average ACT score for English is 23, which is below the state average of 28.3.
-The average ACT score for Science is 21 which is also below the state average of 27.3.
+The average ACT score for Science is 21, which is also below the state average of 27.3.
 Overall, Russell County High School's average ACT score is 22, which is below the state average of 27.4.

-Russell County High School offers tutoring services that are free of charge.
+Russell County High School offers free tutoring services.
 The administration has also implemented ACT preparatory classes and opportunities if students wish to enhance their ACT scores.
 Russell County High School has implemented a fail safe for students who have failed classes and are in danger of repeating a grade.
 RCHS uses PLATO, an online credit recovery program, in order for students to get the required credit for the class they did not pass.